fa899/LuaU-Synapse-X/README.md

 [CUSTOM FEATURES]
 syn.create_instance(<string> instance, <boolean> protectinstance, <object/service> parentobject, <table> instancesettings) -- Example: syn.create_instance("Part",true,game:GetService("Workspace"),{Name="PART NAME",Transparency=0.5})
 ↑ Creates an instance, and if the "protectinstance" argument is enabled, then it will automically protect the instance, and then returns it.
-Still will return the instance when protectinstance is disabled. syn.secure_teleport(<Vector3> teleport_position)
+Still will return the instance when protectinstance is disabled. syn.hook_namecall(<function> func)
-↑ Seats your character into a random selected seat, and then teleports the seat, after you have teleported the seat will return back. syn.hook_namecall(<function> func)
 --[[Example:
 local meta = getrawmetatable(game)